-Tees Valley Combined Authority Board
+Tees Valley Combined Authority Cabinet

 The Tees Valley Combined Authority Board is made up of representatives from the five Tees Valley Local Authorities and the chair of Tees Valley Local Enterprise Partnership.
 Other members of the Tees Valley Local Enterprise Partnership board are associate members of the combined authority.